-Table 9 under Section IV of our Report shows a reconciliation of the market values between the beginning and end of FY2018.
+Table 9 under Section IV of our Report shows a reconciliation of the market values between the beginning and end of FY2019.

-During FY2018, the dollar-weighted total investment return on the market value of assets (MVA) was 9.77%, net of investment expenses, as shown in Table 11 under Section IV of our Report.
-The Comprehensive Annual Financial Report (CAFR) states the time-weighted return for FY2018 was 10.20%.
+During FY2019, the dollar-weighted total investment return on the market value of assets (MVA) was 6.29%, net of investment expenses, as shown in Table 11 under Section IV of our Report.
+The Comprehensive Annual Financial Report (CAFR) states the time-weighted return for FY2019 was 6.40%.

 In determining the contribution rates and funded status of the System, an actuarial value of assets (AVA) is used, rather than the market value of assets.
 The AVA recognizes 20% of the difference between the projected actuarial value (based on last year's annual assumed 7.00% investment return rate) and the market value at the valuation date.
 This is an approximation of five year smoothing and is intended to help reduce the volatility of the contribution rates from year to year.
-In the prior valuation the AVA was increased by the present value of an expected \$750 million in Pension Obligation Bonds (POB), discounted from January 1, 2018 at 7.00%.
-However, the proceeds from the POB issuance are reflected in the employer contribution for the year ending June 30, 2018, so the beginning of year actuarial value of assets has been adjusted in the calculations in tables 10 through 12 of Section IV to exclude the adjustment made in the prior valuation.

 The development of the AVA is shown in Table 10 under Section IV of our Report.
-The AVA as of July 1, 2018 increased to \$5.13 billion from \$4.87 billion as of the last valuation.
-This year, the AVA is 93.5% of the MVA compared to 93.0% last year (prior to the adjustment for the POB).
+The AVA as of July 1, 2019 increased to \$5.43 billion from \$5.13 billion as of the last valuation.
+This year, the AVA is 95.8% of the MVA compared to 93.5% last year.

 In addition to the market return, Table 11 also shows the return on the actuarial value of assets for HPOPS.
-For FY2018, this return was 9.46%.
-Because this is greater than the assumed 7.00% investment return, an actuarial gain occurred, decreasing the unfunded actuarial accrued liabilities of the System by \$109 million.
+For FY2019, this return was 9.07%.
+Because this is greater than the assumed 7.00% investment return, an actuarial gain occurred, decreasing the unfunded actuarial accrued liabilities of the System by \$105 million.
 Table 13 shows a historical summary of market and actuarial return rates in recent years.